 Chef Joel Quintana, an Ensenada native, is executive chef at Cantera.
 The restaurant’s cuisine had been described me as classic Baja Mediterranean — that is the fusion of Mexican, European and Asian cooking techniques and recipes using only the freshest regional ingredients.

 To start, we sampled blue fin tuna tostadas, heaped generously with cubes of ruby red citrus-marinated ahi, an avocado salsa, thinly sliced cucumber spears and topped with pickled red onions.
-The mussels, from a local aquaculture farm served steamed in butter, white wine and garlic, also satisfied.
+The clams and mussels, from a local aquaculture farm served steamed in butter, white wine and garlic, also satisfied.

 The ahi makes a second appearance on the menu as an entrée, lightly seared over a wood fire grill, perfectly seasoned and served in a light Asian soy.
 Not only was this dish my favorite of the meal, it also placed on my Top 10 Gringo’s Choice Awards in 2017.
 The grilled cordero (lamb) ribs served with a mélange of garden vegetables was also a winning dish.